Thursday, April 26, 2012

 Backpackers Lesson #2: You won't meet the Queen.
 Avoid Authors.

-the Rosetta Stone, but this is more
+At the British Museum.
+Along with the Rosetta Stone, but this is more interesting to look at.
+For sure. |

 For part of my spring break I took a trip with my roommate, Jeff, to London for a few days.
 It was my first trip outside of Spain, and the first excursion that I planned mostly on my own.
 It started out with a bit of a fiasco at airport security.
 To fly cheaply, you can't check a bag, and the liquid requirement completely slipped my mind.
 I lost my shampoo, body wash, and shaving cream.
 But things can be replaced, I was there for an experience, not a shower.
 (Although, of course, I showered every day.)